 When using a liquid bonding agent, paint the bonder onto the existing concrete and allow it to dry until it is tacky.
 This usually takes only a few minutes.
 Then apply the repair material.
-After the bonder has become tacky, apply a scratch coat as described above and then apply the repair material.
 The most effective way to ensure that the bonding agent gets into the existing concrete is to apply it directly using a brush or rag.
 It can be sprayed if you happen to have a sprayer.
 Although the directions say that you can use it as part of the mix water, direct application works better.

 4. Wet the surface (if necessary)

 If you are doing a large area and a scratch coat isn’t practical, you will need to spray the surface with water before you apply the repair material.
 On a warm day, the existing concrete surface will be hot enough to suck the water out of the repair material.
 In addition, some concretes are quite porous and will rob water from your repair material.
 If too much water is lost into the old concrete there will not be enough water to hydrate all of the cement particles and a lower strength material will be the result.

 Once the job is complete, you can do a quick check to see if the bond was successful.
 Wait at least 24 hours and then tap “gently” on the patch using a hammer or some other dull object and listen for a hollow echoing sound.
 If you just get a dull thud, then the material has bonded well.
 If you get a hollow sound, the material has not bonded and will crack in time.
 Which means it is back to the beginning of today’s topic.
 Here is hoping your concrete work comes across as a dull thud rather than a hollow endeavor.